aThorp96/energy-monitor/README.md

-# Energy Monitor
+# Hardware Monitor of Energy
-Based off of [Emonlib](https://github.com/openenergymonitor/EmonLib/tree/master), and the [OpenEnergyMonitor project](https://openenergymonitor.org/).
+Based off of [Emonlib][emonlib], and the [OpenEnergyMonitor project][open-energy].
 Licensed accordingly.

+Hardware Monitor of Energy is Free hardware schematic, Arduino script, and python script which when combined offer high-resolution readings of Apparent Power.
+These readings are output in CSV format compatible with [Watt Wiser][watt-wiser], and have a high enough resolution to be correlated with software profiles.

 # Status
 This project is currently in beta.

 # Setup
+## Before Starting
+1. **Safety**: Current Transformers can be dangerous if used incorrectly.
+Please read through [OpenEnergyMonitor's CT Safety][open-energy-ct-safety] documentation.
-Before starting, it's recommended that you read through the documentation off of which this project is based: [Open Energy Monitor: Learn: Electricity Monitoring](https://docs.openenergymonitor.org/electricity-monitoring/index.html)
+1. It's recommended that you read through the documentation off of which this project is based: [Open Energy Monitor: Learn: Electricity Monitoring][open-energy-docs].

 Following OpenEnergyMonitor's guide to building an Arduino Energy Monitor, setup the following circuit: